s-c-p/c-pl-a/week-1/VL6-Functions Formally.md

 Syntax:
 	`fun fn_name (x0 : t0, x1 : t1 ... xn : tn) = expr`
-	where,  fun 	is keyword
+	where,  fun 	is keyword used to make function bindings fn_name is any suitable name given by us xi      is `i`th argument's name
-			fn_name is any suitable name given by us xi      is `i`th argument's name, expr will call this using the name we give to x1, x2 ... ti		is the type of `i`th argument
+			ti		is the type of `i`th argument
-			=		is punctuation
+			=		is punctuation seprating function signature and function definition
 			expr	is expression using x0, x1, ...

 Semantics: